myspaghetti/macos-virtualbox/README.md

 ## Storage size

 The script assigns the minimum required storage size for the instalaltion.
-After the installation is complete, the virtual disk image may be increased through VirtualBox, and then the macOS system partition may be increased through Disk Utility inside the virtual machine.
+After the installation is complete, the virtual disk image may be increased through VirtualBox, and then the macOS system partition size may be increased through Disk Utility inside the virtual machine.

 ## Dependencies